 When traveling I am always trying to discover what a city is really all about; call it a search for the hidden essence.
 Copenhagen is the perfect place for such a exploration.

-Forget about the tourist trips that will bring you to obvious places like the Little Mermaid, Nyhavn and Tivoli.
+Forget about the tourist trips that will bring you to obvious places like the Little Mermaid (I warn you: she is very small!), Nyhavn and Tivoli.
 The city has a hidden perspective that will keep on surprising you.
 Let’s do something crazy and look at Copenhagen as a layer cake… A cake of which each layer is totally different but as a whole it’s perfectly in balance.

 Weekend in Copenhagen

 So we booked ourselves a weekend in Copenhagen where we discovered the multiple layers that this city has to offer: (1) Historical, (2) Alternative, (3) Design.
 Each layer is enhancing the previous one and all seem to exist in perfect harmony.
 Let me take you through some examples of each of them.

 I start with the most obvious one: the Historical layer.
 It’s history all around you when you walk the city center.
 The first settlement of Copenhagen goes back more than 1000 years.
 Around 1600 the famous Rosenborg castle and the Round Tower (Rundetårn) were built.
 The Royal Danish Theatre (at Kongens Nytorv) and Amalienborg Royal Palace were established in 1748.
 Enough beautiful places to keep history lovers busy!